 Have an understanding of cryptocurrency/DeFi market mechanics

-Hold skills in the key areas we are openly hiring for
+Hold skills in the key areas Onomy is openly hiring for

-We strongly respect whitehat initiatives in DeFi.
-While we take all necessary precautions to deliver bug-free code, such as using TLA+ to formally define the logic of our software prior to deployment or having our code formally verified and certified by renowned partners, users who discover potential bugs that may affect the integrity of our systems are invited to reach out with the necessary details.
+Onomy strongly respects whitehat initiatives in DeFi.
+While Onomy takes all necessary precautions to deliver bug-free code, such as using TLA+ to formally define the logic of software prior to deployment or having the code formally verified and certified by renowned partners, users who discover potential bugs that may affect the integrity of Onomy's systems are invited to reach out with the necessary details.

-Those who submit bug reports deemed as relevant to the success of the protocol will be eligible to receive bounties paid out by our Treasury.
+Those who submit bug reports deemed as relevant to the success of the protocol will be eligible to receive bounties paid out by the Treasury.

 If you'd like to build something unique, translate documentation, write tutorials, create videos, or produce graphics, get in touch with Onomy at [email protected]